News and Op-Eds

 The U.S. Department of Energy (DOE) today released its Report on Evaluating U.S. Grid Reliability and Security.
 The report fulfills Section 3(b) of President Trump’s Executive Order, Strengthening The Reliability And Security Of The United States Electric Grid, by delivering a uniform methodology to identify at-risk regions and guide Federal reliability interventions.

-Electricity Customer Alliance Congratulates Laura Swett on Her Nomination to the Federal Energy Regulatory Commission
+Electricity Customer Alliance Congratulates Laura Swett on Her Nomination to FERC

 Electricity Customer Alliance